 - SUPI or GPSI or External Group Identifier.

 - A Data Set Identifier (see UDR service definition in TS 23.502 [3] clause 5.2.12).

 - UDM Group ID.
+In case of delegated discovery, the available factors shall be included in the request towards SCP.